arokettu/torrent-file-cli/docs/export-import.rst

 JSONC
 -----

-JSONC (JSON with Comments) is not treated as a separate format and cannot be specified.
+JSONC (JSON with Comments) is not treated as a separate format and cannot be explicitly specified.
 Files with .jsonc extension are exported as JSON and imported as JSON5.